HyeonbumLee/HyeonbumLee.github.io/_pages/Personal.md

 **_Marathoner_**

 I am an amateur marathoner.
-I have completed two full courses of the marathon in Chuncheon and Seoul, Korea.
+I have completed three full courses of the marathon in Chuncheon, Gunsan, and Seoul, Korea.
 As a marathoner, I hope to achieve the following:

 1. Achieving **_Sub3_** (Complete full-marathon in less than 3 hours)
 2. Participating in the World Major Marathons: Tokyo, Boston, London, Berlin, Chicago, New York, etc...